HL7/US-Core-STU3/pages/_includes/us-core-documentreference-summary.md

 1. One identifier in `DocumentReference.identifier`
 1. One dateTime value in `DocumentReference.created`
-1. One time period value in `DocumentReference.context.period`
+1. One reference to an encounter in `DocumentReference.context.encounter`

   [Document Type Value Set]: http://hl7.org/fhir/ValueSet-c80-doc-typecodes.html
   [DocumentReferenceStatus]: http://hl7.org/fhir/ValueSet-document-reference-status.html